kirill-baudzei/kirill-baudzei/README.md

 - 👋 Hi, I’m @kirill-baudzei
 - 👀 I’m interested in IT sphere, programming languages, AI, computer games, travelling.
 - 🌱 I’m currently learning JS / TS / REACT / Nodejs / DOCKER.
 Already have some experience with Ruby
-- 💞️ I’m looking to collaborate on learning.
+- 💞️ I’m looking to collaborate and open for projects to work on.

 <!---